 We participated in the Arizona Innovation Challenge in Spring 2019.
 In the first round we received valuable feedback from the judges.
 The feedback we received made it clear that we needed a more traditional solution that would be easier to understand, but accomplish the same goal.
 That goal being to empower individuals in the community to connect with each other and support local.
-“Support local” to us means creating a for-profit solution to facilitate a sustainable local economy that is regenerative by nature.
+“Support local” to us means creating a for-profit solution to facilitate a sustainable local economy that is regenerative in nature.

 Enter the Humanity Hub and our initial products; The Local Food Box and The Local Loot Box.
 This new concept called The Humanity Hub Network deploys an innovative local logistics and distribution network with local subscription products that generate consistent revenue for local businesses, farmers, artists, musicians, and makers.
 By January 2020 we were making progress developing this new business model and building relationships with local stakeholders in relevant industries, then COVID-19 entered the scene.